CarterStefan/no-boundaries/README.md

 - I would like to thank Joel Douglas for the input on this project.

+- A thank you to Nick Hampshire and Adam London for letting me use their business to base my project on.

-- Also, a thankyou to all the Code Institute team.
+- Also, a big thankyou to all the Code Institute team.
 The course and training videos have helped me learn so much in a short space of time.